 - Address the cat overpopulation problem specifically.

-- Strong preference will be given to applicants that offer special or discounted programs to low-income and elderly pet owners.
+- Strong preference will be given to applicants that offer special or discounted programs to low-income pet owners.

 - What we will not fund, without exception: